 The Masai Mara’s quantity and variety of wildlife is breathtaking.
 The reserve is perhaps most famous for its lions, which are found in large numbers, and for the annual wildebeest migration, known as the Great Migration, largely considered one of World’s most exceptional natural phenomena.
 Many other distinctive African wildlife are to be found in the Mara, from elephants, antelopes and giraffes to leopards and hyenas.
 Hippopotami and crocodiles are found in large groups all along the Mara and Talek Rivers.
 There is a reasonable population of the endangered black rhinoceros (in 2000 37 individuals were recorded) and of Cheetah, although their numbers are also threatened, chiefly due to tourist disruption of their day-time hunting.

-Fully guided tours include airport pick up, ground transport, accommodation, meals, guide, park fees, taxes and gratuities.
+Fully guided tour includes airport pick up in Eldoret, ground transport to Nairobi, accommodation, meals, guide, park fees, taxes and gratuities.
 All prices are in US Dollars